DhruvBhagadia/JusTalk/README.md

 # SocketProgramming
-A basic chat application implemented using Socket programming.
+A basic chat application implemented using Socket programming and uses RSA an asymmetric cryptography algorithm for encryption/decryption of messages.

 My motivation for this project was due to my interest in Computer Networks and CyberSecurity.